 Does Dental Insurance Cover Dentures?

 Most dental insurance plans offer available coverage for traditional dentures in Dayton.
 However, this depends largely on your individual carrier.
 In many cases, they may be willing to pay 50% of the total cost, but you’ll need to check to see if you’ve met your deductible and how much of your annual maximum is left over.
-Our team at Rahn Dental Group will be happy to work on your behalf to help you get the answers you need.
+Our team at Rahn Dental of Ohio will be happy to work on your behalf to help you get the answers you need.
 Not to mention, we’ll file your paperwork and claims and provide assistance in finding ways to maximize your current benefits.

 Other Options for Making Dentures Affordable